MinchinWeb/blog.minchin.ca/content/20100707-trb-transportation-research-board-bibliography-style-for-word-20072010.md

 style based on their [Guide for Authors](http://onlinepubs.trb.org/onlinepubs/AM/InfoForAuthors.pdf) (PDF).

-In-text references are numberic, based on reference order.
+In-text references are numeric, based on reference order.

 Repeated references reuse the original number.